AndrejGockov/moeraspolozenie.mk/README.md

 <br>
 <br>
 <p>
-<strong>moeraspolozenie.mk</strong> is a platform for checking your daily well-being and reviewing how you felt on previous days, as well as finding and saving inspirational quotes.
+<strong>moeraspolozenie.mk</strong> is a platform for checking your daily well-being and reviewing how you felt on previous days, as well as finding and saving your favorite daily inspirational quotes.
 </p>